Popcorn, trail mix and cheese and crackers

 • Mint: Often thought to aid digestion, mint can relax the LES and trigger GERD in some people.

 Managing GERD doesn't mean you have to sacrifice enjoying delicious and nutritious snacks.
 By choosing the right foods, you can effectively manage your symptoms while still indulging in tasty treats.
-The key is to listen to your body as everyone's trigger foods are different.
-Using a food diary can be really helpful in narrowing down your own personal triggers.

 If you want to make snack time much easier, it can be helpful to keep a list of heartburn-safe snacks (and the ingredients to make them) right in your kitchen.